neicnordic/calendar-email-digest/README.md

 See the [examples/templ/](examples/templ/) directory for examples.

-## WSGI
+## WSGI mode

 The WSGIApplication class can be used to serve previews through WSGI of how generated emails will look.
-Instantiate with wsgi_section name and list of config_files, and use the wsgi_calendars option in this section to specify comma separated section names for calendars to serve previews for.
+Instantiate with wsgi_section name and list of config_files, and use the `wsgi_calendars` option in this section to specify comma separated section names for calendars to serve previews for.
+The `logfile` and `loglevel` options in this section to control WSGI logging (any logging conf in other sections is ignored in WSGI mode).
+In WSGI mode `no-send` is implied; no email will be sent.

 See [/examples/wsgi/wsgi.py](/examples/wsgi/wsgi.py) for an example.